A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$: Fourier expansion and the inverse theorem

-One key tool we use to deal with Lipschitz functions on nilmanifolds is the following Fourier expansion lemma. \begin{lemma}\thlabel{lipfourier} Let $f$ be a Lipschitz function on a Torus $\mathbb{T}^d$ with Lipschitz constant $L$ and let $\epsilon > 0$.
-Then there exists a function $g$ on $\mathbb{T}^d$ such that
+One key tool we use to deal with Lipschitz functions on nilmanifolds is the following Fourier expansion lemma. \begin{lemma}\thlabel{lipFourier} Let $f$ be a Lipschitz function on a Torus $\mathbb{T}^d$ with Lipschitz constant $L$ and let $\epsilon > 0$.
+Then there exists a function $g$ on $\mathbb{T}^d$ and a constant $C$ such that

 with

 and

 \end{lemma} \begin{proof}( \cite[Proposition 1.1.13]{T1}) Let